b3ll/DarkCode/README.md

 ## How do I DarkCode?

+### Xcode Plugin

+If you disable SIP (I think this is needed) and AppleMobileFileIntegrity you can load it as an xcplugin by building the DarkDock-xcplugin target (with codesigning enabled) and placing the plugin in:

+`~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`

+### SIMBL

 Mojave + SIMBL support isn't really a thing right now, I think it's being worked on.
 I just used [mach_inject](https://github.com/rentzsch/mach_inject) to inject it.
 [MacPlus](https://github.com/w0lfschild/MacPlus) also seems to be a successor that's actively being worked on (and that also uses mach_inject).